jinmc/programmingtips/_posts/practices/2018-06-29-Funny_Code_From_Work.markdown

 however, this will never go through, and if you don't know why.. try to think about it a for a bit.

-The reason why is that even if the string is null, it will go for str.isEmpty() function because the two functions are connected with || (or)  operator.
+The reason why is because even if string is empty, it won't go for str.isEmpty() function because the two functions are connected with || (or)  operator and empty string is not null so it will just get true from the former condition.

 A quick and easy fix for this would be replacing the or operator with && (and) logical operator.

-Then, if the str!= null is false, which means string is null, it won't go to str.IsEmpty() and just automatically get out of the loop.
+Then, if the str!= null is true, which means string is null, it will have to go through !str.isEmpty() to go inside the if clause.

 The caveat of this is that,
 and this is kind of funny,